How to connect Confluence to ChatGPT: A 2026 guide

 The simplest method is typically using a dedicated AI platform like eesel AI.
 These platforms are designed for quick setup, often allowing you to connect Confluence with a single click, and they handle all the complex API integrations for you.

-The custom developer route is highly technical, requiring significant time for setup, testing, and debugging.
-You'll likely encounter challenges with OAuth 2.0 and API schema definitions, and the integration will require ongoing maintenance as APIs evolve.
+The custom developer route is highly technical, requiring time for setup, testing, and debugging.
+You'll likely work through OAuth 2.0 and API schema definitions, and the integration will benefit from periodic maintenance as APIs evolve.

-While automation platforms can trigger actions, they are not ideal for real-time conversational Q&A. They lack conversational memory and are designed for one-and-done workflows, meaning they can't search your entire Confluence space on demand or handle follow-up questions.
+While automation platforms can trigger actions, they are often used for specific one-and-done workflows.
+They are designed for task automation rather than searching your entire Confluence space on demand for real-time conversational Q&A.

-A dedicated AI platform like eesel AI can pull knowledge from Confluence and many other tools (Google Docs, Slack, Zendesk) to provide a complete picture.
-In contrast, Atlassian's Rovo is limited to information within Confluence and other Atlassian products, potentially leading to incomplete answers if your knowledge is spread across multiple systems.
+A dedicated AI platform like eesel AI can pull knowledge from Confluence and many other tools (Google Docs, Slack, Zendesk) to provide a complete picture across your tech stack.
+In contrast, Atlassian's Rovo is a powerful native solution focused on information within the Atlassian ecosystem.

 Yes, a key advantage of dedicated AI platforms is their ability to integrate with multiple knowledge sources beyond just Confluence.
 They act as a central brain, pulling together information from all your company's tools, whether they are inside or outside the Atlassian suite.